ajeetraina/devduck-labspace/.labspace/08-cerebras-analysis.md

 In the next section, you'll learn about agent routing and communication patterns - how DevDuck decides which agent to use and how agents can work together on complex multi-step tasks.

 Ready to explore intelligent agent coordination?
 Let's dive in! 🤖🔄

----

-!!! tip "Pro Insight"
-    The key to effective Cerebras usage is matching the right model to the right task.
-Start with smaller models and scale up only when you need the additional reasoning power.